Your passion for healthy living brought you here - let's keep talking!X

 Caused by: A workaholic fungus called tinea pedis that loves to live it up in humid areas.

 Where: Between the toes, anywhere on the foot or hands.

 Contagious: Yes, it can be passed through direct personal contact, in showers and pools, or by contact with someone else’s shoes and socks.

-Treatment: Over-the-counter that contain miconazole, clotrimazole, or tolnaftate.
+Treatment: Over-the-counter antifungal powders or creams that contain miconazole, clotrimazole, or tolnaftate.
 Continue to use them for one to two weeks after athlete’s foot has cleared to prevent reinfection.